 The Student Health Insurance Plan is handled through the Finance Office.
 Please contact them with any questions regarding the student health insurance plan.

-Counseling Services provides confidential personal counseling, which is covered by tuition.
+Counseling Services provides confidential personal counseling, which is covered by tuition and fees.

 Our professional counselors offer: